The primary pain from an ACL tear is usually felt deep inside the knee, often accompanied by swelling and instability.

 - Rest: Avoid putting weight on a painful knee immediately after injury.

-- Ice: Apply cold packs for 15-20 minutes every few hours during first two days.
+- Ice: Apply cold packs for 15-20 minutes at a time during the first couple of days, with a cloth between the ice and skin.

 - Compression: Use elastic bandages or braces designed for knees to limit swelling.

-- Elevation: Keep leg raised above heart level whenever possible.
+- Elevation: Keep the leg raised above heart level whenever possible.

-Once acute symptoms settle down, physical therapy plays a vital role in restoring strength without aggravating deep ligament pain.
+Once acute symptoms settle down, physical therapy plays a vital role in restoring strength without aggravating deep knee pain.

 Surgical vs Non-Surgical Treatment Impact on Pain Location